John Gibbs (government official): Political commentary

 Gibbs is a far-right conspiracy theorist; he has a history of making false, inflammatory, and conspiratorial remarks on his Twitter feed, including numerous tweets promoting fringe concepts and figures.
 On four occasions, he spread the false conspiracy theory that John Podesta, the chairman of Hillary Clinton's 2016 presidential campaign, took part in a "Satanic ritual," a claim propagated by far-right bloggers.
 In October 2016, Gibbs defended an alt-right figure who had frequently posted anti-Semitic comments and had been banned from Twitter.
-In early-2016, Gibbs used the term "cucks" (a derogatory word applied by the far-right to attack moderate Republicans); he has also attacked Democrats as the party of "Islam, gender-bending, anti-police."
+In early 2016, Gibbs used the term "cucks," a derogatory word applied by the far-right to attack moderate Republicans; he has also attacked Democrats as the party of "Islam, gender-bending, anti-police."
 In a July 2020 interview with the Washington Examiner, in response to criticism of his past remarks, he said, "I don't really see anything to apologize for."
-In later Senate testimony, he said, "I regret that it's unfortunately become an issue."
+Later, during a Senate testimony, he said, "I regret that it's unfortunately become an issue."